Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection: Introduction

-To address these issues, we introduce the Fisher Information Matrix (FIM) as a criterion for task relevance.
-Unlike conventional attention mechanisms that rely on local similarity between features, Fisher information directly quantifies how sensitive a classification decision is to feature perturbations \cite{karakida2019universal,amari2019fisher}, thereby identifying feature subspaces that make substantive contributions to the task objective.
-Building on this insight, we propose the TaCCS-DFA (Task-Conditioned Complementary Subspace with Dynamic Fisher Attention) framework.
-Specifically, TaCCS-DFA estimates the Fisher principal subspace via an efficient online low-rank approximation (Online Incremental PCA) algorithm \cite{oja1982simplified,liang2023optimality} and restricts cross-modal attention to task-sensitive directions, selectively extracting structural features from CPGs that complement NCS representations.
-In addition, an adaptive gating mechanism dynamically adjusts the fusion ratio per sample based on structural complexity, enabling sample-wise multimodal enhancement.
-This task-oriented selective fusion strategy avoids redundant information propagation across modalities and mitigates noise introduced by asymmetric feature extraction capabilities, thereby substantially improving detection performance while retaining computational efficiency.
+To address the aforementioned issues, this paper introduces the Fisher Information Matrix (FIM) as the metric for task relevance.
+Unlike traditional attention mechanisms that rely on local similarity between features, Fisher information can directly quantify the sensitivity of feature perturbations to classification decisions\cite{karakida2019universal,amari2019fisher}, thereby identifying feature subspaces that make substantial contributions to the task objective.
+Based on this, the paper proposes the TaCCS-DFA (Task-Conditioned Complementary Subspace with Dynamic Fisher Attention) framework: it estimates the Fisher principal subspace through an efficient online low-rank approximation algorithm\cite{oja1982simplified,liang2023optimality}, constrains cross-modal attention to task-sensitive directions, and selectively extracts structural features complementary to NCS from CPG representations; simultaneously, it introduces an adaptive gating mechanism that dynamically regulates the fusion ratio according to each sample's structural complexity, realizing sample-level multimodal adaptive enhancement.
+This task-oriented selective fusion strategy not only prevents the propagation of redundant information between modalities but also alleviates noise interference arising from asymmetric feature extraction capabilities, thereby significantly improving detection performance while maintaining computational efficiency.